tomaszkingukrol/async-data-flow/README.md

         return {'source': endpoint, 'data': [1,2,3,4,5,6]}

     async def destination(source, data):
+        ...
         return {'status': 0}

     async def main():
         data_flow_definition = (source, destination)
         dataflow = DataFlow(data_flow_definition)

-        for endpoint in (endpoint1, endpoint2, endpoint3)
+        for endpoint in (endpoint1, endpoint2, endpoint3):
-            params = {'endpoint': ...}
+            params = {'endpoint': endpoint}
             asyncio.create_task(dataflow(params))

     asyncio.run(main())

 In this example three concurent package are running.
+Initial parameters are passed to first function in data flow.
 This can be usefull for getting data from multiple sources and store them in one db.

 ## args_mapper